Ellie-x3/GameDevBlog/content/posts/PixelPlatformer2.md

 }
 ```

 We need to use the ContentManager to load our asset from what we just built in MGCB Editor.
-To do this we need to call `Content.Load<>()`
+To do this we need to call `Content.Load<>()` (Content is defined in the Game class)
 with the type Texture2D since that is what we are loading and pass in the path to the Texture.
 This path is a *relative* path from our MGCB Content.
-If you recall in MGCB Editor We had Content/ and then we added Assets/Characters.png to it. the path is relative to Content/ as the root.
+If you recall in MGCB Editor We had `Content/` and then we added `Assets/Characters.png` to it. the path is relative to `Content/` as the root.
 So we pass in `Asset/Characters` **without** the file extension - MonoGames MGCB built a XNB & mgcontent file from our png and it will use our path to find it.
 You can
 see these in our files: `Content/bin/DesktopGL/Assets/Characters.xnb` & `Content/obj/DesktopGL/Assets/Characters.mgcontent`.